Human remains from archaeological excavations.

 Examples in formalin (including microcephalic and macrocephalic) and specimens fixed with the Muller process.

-© MAE – All rights reserved
+© MAET – All rights reserved